OpenLight: 400G Optical Transceiver

 It is also possible to see the design specifications of the components.
 For example, different parameter values for LB_SPL MMI are presented by right-clicking on it and selecting ‘show card’:

 Now we inspected the components, waveguides and their parameters using IPKISS Canvas, the next step is to design a 4-channel transmitter.
 This can be done by putting four instances of the designed single-channel together and adding a few more components that are shared between the channels.
-To achieve efficient photon emission or detection, certain components like lasers and photodiodes should be placed under an epitaxial layer in the circuit.
+To achieve efficient photon emission or detection, certain components like lasers and monitor phase detectors should be placed under an epitaxial layer in the circuit.
 Therefore, we place appropriate epi cells from the PDK where these components are located.

 insts = {